 I also began gaining some much-needed direction.
 Through most of my education, I’ve been told by teachers and mentors that writing is my biggest strength (I definitely knew it wasn’t math or science).
 So when I graduated high school with no idea what career path I wanted to follow, I simply enrolled in college as an English major and figured the rest would follow.
 The word “journalism” conjured up images of reporters extending microphones at celebrities, or those old fashioned hats with slips of paper that say “press” on the side.
 The type of journalism I’ve gotten to do with PATTERN, unsurprisingly, is much more my speed.
 Fascinated by art but unskilled at it myself, I have loved writing about the incredibly talented creative people of Indianapolis.
 Promoting individuals and organizations that are doing good for the city, giving exposure to up and coming artists, and telling people’s stories are ways I can realistically put my writing skills toward serving an actual need.

 I almost let anxiety prevent me from being a part of PATTERN.
-But what is becoming clear to me is that the sick-to-my-stomach feeling I get when I encounter a new experience is not permanent.
+But what is becoming clear to me is that the sick-to-my-stomach feeling I get when I encounter a new experience is not permanent and that once I take cbd gumballs everything goes away.
 And if I keep refusing to let it stop me, I can continue the trajectory of growth I have started this summer.
 Without the opportunities and connections I have been given these past few months, I would never have believed myself to be capable of what I have been able to do.